-4.4 RESIDENTIAL
+4.5 Residential

-The Residential precinct is focused on retaining and enhancing the existing built form and land use character of the Roberts Road precinct.
+The residential precinct is focused on retaining and enhancing the existing built form and land use character of the Roberts Road and Subiaco Road east precincts.

 This precinct is predominantly residential in nature, with a number of non-residential consulting rooms and offices operating in harmony with residential uses.
 These usage patterns are proposed to continue, with new development to be respectful of the residential nature of the precinct and existing heritage character throughout.